bcgov/bcstats-duckdb-storage-mvp/mssql_dbt/additional-dbt-details.md

 ## Overview

-This project is created to load multiple CSV files into a DuckDB database using **dbt-duckdb** (Data Build Tool).
+This project is created to load multiple CSV files into a MSSQL database using **dbt** (Data Build Tool).
 It helps automate the process of transforming, modeling, and querying data from CSV files in a simple and efficient way.
 DuckDB is used as the local database engine, and dbt orchestrates the loading and transformation process.

 ## Rationale

-- **Automated CSV Loading:** Easily load multiple CSV files into DuckDB.
+- **Automated CSV Loading:** Easily load multiple CSV files into MSSQL.
 - **Data Transformation:** Use dbt to perform SQL-based data transformations on the loaded CSVs.
-- **Lightweight Database:** Leverages DuckDB, which is optimized for efficient data processing on local files.
 - **Flexible:** Customize dbt models to suit our business logic and transformation requirements.

 ---